theKashey/use-sidecar/README.md

 - this limitation is for __libraries only__, as long as in the usercode you might dynamically import whatever and whenever you want.

+- `useMedium` is always async - action would be executed in a next tick, or on the logic load.
+- `sidecar` is always async - is does not matter have you loaded logic or not - component would be rendered at least in the next tick.

+> except `medium.read`, which synchronously read the data from a medium, and `medium.assingSyncMedium` which changes `useMedium` to be sync.

 # API

 ## createMedium()